moth/penguin-lamp/README.md

 I'm not entirely sure of the downsides of that route - but anecdotally it seems you may loose out on some built in security.
 This write up is from a box-fresh Pixelbook (8GB ram model) on Chrome OS version 71.

+The main goal is to set up a bare-bones LAMP stack consisting of *mysql*, *apache*, *php* for *development use only*.
+I've opted to use standard Puppet Forge modules, available via r10k.

 ## Update your box-fresh Linux container

 ```